tempertemper/www.tempertemper.net/src/site/posts/2022-02-21--wcag-22-in-language-i-can-understand.md

 Before I dive in, it's worth mentioning that 2.2 hasn't quite made it to final release yet, so there's an outside chance that things could change between now and release.
 But at this stage, if something were to change, it's likely to be small tweaks and adjustments rather than anything major.

-## 3.3.7 Accessible Authentication

-If the user is required to enter a password, there's at least one way for them to do it without relying on memory.
-A simple way would be the ability to copy and paste a password into the right form field or, even better, for the password manager to fill out the log-in details automatically.
-Also: avoid [CAPTCHAS](https://en.wikipedia.org/wiki/CAPTCHA)!

-## 2.5.7 Dragging Movements

-An action that is achieved by dragging from one point to another (for example, drag-and-drop for reordering) can also be performed using individual clicks or by pressing buttons.

-This is related to [2.1.1 Keyboard](/blog/wcag-but-in-language-i-can-understand#211-keyboard) and [2.5.1 Pointer Gestures](/blog/wcag-but-in-language-i-can-understand#251-pointer-gestures).

-## 3.2.6 Consistent Help

-Some form of help is available from every page, whether contact details, a contact form, a link to a contact page, or a link to help documentation.

-## 2.4.13 Page Break Navigation

-The number of pages in an ebook can change dramatically depending on what fits on each page; this is down to font choice, size, spacing, the device size, and so on.
-There should a way to mark each page according to those in the physical book, so that if someone were to say "Turn to page 100", *everyone* knows where page 100 is.

 ## 2.4.11 Focus Appearance (Minimum)

 The focus indicators for keyboard users are easy to spot: they have a contrast ratio of 3 to 1 (or higher) with their contents, their surroundings, and also the unfocused state.